TessMyers/sword-and-stone/SOUNDCREDITS.md

 Link: https://incompetech.filmmusic.io/song/4713-river-flute
 License: http://creativecommons.org/licenses/by/4.0/

 *Sound effects were sourced from https://freesound.org/ and edited in Audacity.
-I made multiple very short clips from most of these tracks, but a few sources were used in entirety.
+I used many very short clips from most of these tracks, but a few sources were used in entirety.
 Thank you to all the foley artists out there who record weird stuff so I don't have to!*

 Knife Sounds by ProductionNow -- https://freesound.org/s/473087/ -- License: Creative Commons 0
 METAL SFX & FOLEY, metal scrapes on stone.wav by Alexbuk -- https://freesound.org/s/392050/ -- License: Creative Commons 0